temporalio/documentation/docs/concepts/workflows.md

 A Parent and Child Workflow can communicate only through asynchronous signals.
 If the executing logic has tight coupling between Workflows, it may simply be easier to use a single Workflow that can rely on a shared object's state.

+### ParentClosePolicy

+When creating a child Workflow, you can define a `ParentClosePolicy` that terminates, cancels, or abandon the Workflow if the child's parent stops execution:

+- `ABANDON`: When the parent stops, don't do anything with the child workflow.
+- `TERMINATE`: When the parent stops, terminate the child workflow
+- `REQUEST_CANCEL`: When the parent stops, terminate the child workflow

+You can set policies per child, which means you can opt out of propagating terminates / cancels on a per-child basis.
+This is useful for starting Child Workflows asynchronously (see [relevant issue here](https://community.temporal.io/t/best-way-to-create-an-async-child-workflow/114) or the corresponding SDK docs).

 ## FAQ

 **Is there a limit to how long Workflows can run?**